The welcome speech is the spine of any corporate event. It pulls or repels the audience to tune in or run away before any special events start.

 2. Flesh out the main ideas in your outline.

 The main body of your speech is going to be different for every event and audience.
-The example above is very formal.
+Again, the example above is very formal.

 Feel free to crack a joke or tell a story.
+(Jokes aren’t just for informal events!)
 Storytelling is what keeps people interested and it’s what they remember most in a speech.
-So, while you’re brainstorming, think of story examples of 3-5 points that can be made in your speech.
+So, while you’re brainstorming, think of story examples for three to five points that can be made in your speech.

 If you are allowed cue cards on the day of the event, this is where those new ideas would go.
 When I did my TEDx talk mentioned above, I wasn’t allowed cue cards but I used my slides as a reminder of what to say next and keep me on track.

-You could do the same for things like remembering the names of individuals, ensuring you say the right words, calling out the name of the next person to speak, and other important information.
+You could do the same for things like remembering the names of individuals, ensuring you say the right words, calling out the name of the guest speaker, and other important information.

 3. Edit and polish what you’ve written until you have a cohesive first draft of your speech.